mladimatija/wp-graphql-astro/README.md

 ### Astro Content Collections

-Local content uses Astro's Content Collections for hybrid content strategy:
+Local content lives in Content Collections:

-- `pages`: Local markdown pages
+- `pages` - Local markdown pages
-- `authors`: Author information
+- `authors` - Author info
-- `components`: Reusable content components
+- `components` - Reusable content bits

 ## Styling

-The project uses SCSS with a structured approach:
+SCSS organized into:

-- **Abstracts**: Reusable functions and mixins
+- **Abstracts** - Functions and mixins
-- **Common**: Global styles
+- **Common** - Global styles
-- **Config**: Variables and configuration
+- **Config** - Variables and settings

 ## Deployment

-The project is configured for Netlify with static site generation:
+Configured for Netlify out of the box:

-1. Connect your repository
+1. Connect your repo
-2. Set build command to `npm run build`
+2. Build command: `npm run build`
-3. Set publish directory to `dist`
+3. Publish directory: `dist`
-4. Add your environment variables (WORDPRESS_API_URL, PUBLIC_SITE_URL, etc)
+4. Add environment variables
-5. Ensure the Netlify adapter is configured in `astro.config.mjs` (already included)
+5. Deploy

-The project can also be deployed on other platforms:
+Works on other platforms too:

-- **Vercel**: Replace the Netlify adapter with Vercel adapter
+- **Vercel** - Swap in the Vercel adapter
-- **Cloudflare**: Use the Cloudflare adapter
+- **Cloudflare** - Use the Cloudflare adapter
-- **Node.js**: Use the Node adapter for traditional hosting
+- **Node.js** - Use the Node adapter
-- **Static hosting**: The default build produces static files that can be hosted anywhere
+- **Static hosting** - The build outputs plain HTML you can host anywhere

 ## Development Workflow